-Have you ever wondered how to make homemade vegetable broth from scraps?
-It starts by saving your vegetable scraps in the freezer until you have enough to start a batch of vegetable broth.
+Have you ever wondered how to make homemade vegetable broth from leftover vegetable scraps?
+It starts by saving your leftover vegetable peels and scraps in the freezer until you have enough to start a batch of vegetable broth.

 Vegetable broth is a common ingredient in a lot of recipes, and something that's always in my kitchen because you never know when you are going to want to make a quick batch of garden vegetable minestrone soup.

 - It's an easy and economical recipe